Dental Implants Allentown PA

 For those who are missing all (or most) of an arch of teeth, we offer a wonderful same-day implant-supported denture option, nSequence®.

-If you are suffering a missing tooth and would like to enjoy your life fully once again, please call our friendly team at Mark I Notis DMD PC Phone Number 610-433-6745 today!
+If you are suffering from a missing tooth and would like to enjoy your life fully once again, please call our friendly team at Mark I Notis DMD PC Phone Number 610-433-6745 today!